 As such, while the Foreign Language Proficiency Exam is open to all Puget Sound students, it is not the best option for everyone.
 Students who successfully pass the exam have at least intermediate language skills and are able to communicate fluently on a range of everyday topics; typically, this means they have had either 3-4 years of high-level high school coursework in the language, have studied abroad for a significant period of time, or are a native speaker of the language.
 If this sounds like you, and you don't plan on continuing your language study, check the appropriate box(es) below, and then register for a test date during orientation week!

-If you cannot check any of the boxes below based on your experience level, we suggest that you skip this form and enroll in a foreign language course this fall.
+If you cannot check any of the boxes below based on your experience level, we suggest that you skip this form and enroll in a foreign language course.